xpgo/obsidian-render-block-markmap/README.md

 ## Install

 - Manually installing: go to the GitHub release page, copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/render-block-markmap/`.
+Then enable it in the Obsidian's Community Plugin settings page.

 ## Build